Garfield television specials

 The Garfield television specials are a series of twelve half-hour long American animated television specials based on the Garfield comic strip of the same name created by Jim Davis.
-All twelve specials were directed by Phil Roman, written by Davis, and featuring the voice of Lorenzo Music as the character.
+Most specials were directed by Phil Roman, written by Davis, and featuring the voice of Lorenzo Music as the character.
 The specials were originally broadcast on CBS from 1982 to 1991.
 Although the first two specials were produced by Lee Mendelson Films, this boutique studio was fully committed to the production of the Peanuts animated specials and could not allocate resources for the Garfield specials.
 All of the remaining Garfield specials were produced by Roman's own production company and namesake Film Roman.

 List

 Reception

 All the Garfield animated specials received Primetime Emmy Award nominations for Outstanding Animated Program, winning four including Garfield on the Town, Garfield in the Rough, Garfield's Halloween Adventure, and Garfield's Babes and Bullets.